guardian/dupin/README.md

 a `--root` argument to take advantage of this).
 You can specify an alternative file.

+#### `--include-forks`

+By default, Dupin will not include repositories that are forks.
+These tend to contain only minor changes and the source repository is often very large.
+Dupin's aim is to try and find secrets in an organisation's repositories, if you'd like to include forks you should pass this flag.

 #### `--repo-exclusions`

 This setting specifies Git repositories that should be excluded from the